QCAT can take a new look at (review) some decisions made by the Department of Child Safety, Seniors and Disability Services (the Department).

 If you want QCAT to stop something happening very quickly you can also ask for a ‘stay’ of the decision made by the Department.
 A stay means QCAT can temporarily stop the decision being carried out, until a meeting has been conducted with everyone involved or a final hearing can be held.

-You can request a stay of a decision made by the Department by ticking the box on page 5 of the same application form when you apply to review a decision.
+You can request a stay of a decision made by the Department by completing a Form 18 – Application to stay a decision – child protection matters.

 After you make an application, QCAT will organise for everyone involved to have their say.
 This may be where they bring everyone together to have a discussion (compulsory conference) or a more formal meeting (hearing).
 QCAT will let you know who will be there and what you need to do.